Yoon-Alex/sql_class/3week/3week_class.md

             BY  PROD_CD
         ) A
  WHERE  RNK <= 100
+ GROUP
+    BY  CASE WHEN RNK > 10 THEN 'ETC' ELSE PROD_CD END , CASE WHEN RNK > 10 THEN 'OVER10' ELSE RNK END

 UNION ALL

-SELECT  A.*
-        , CASE WHEN RNK > 10 THEN 'ETC' ELSE PROD_CD END
+SELECT  CASE WHEN RNK > 10 THEN 'ETC' ELSE PROD_CD END PROD_CD
+        , CASE WHEN RNK > 10 THEN 'OVER10' ELSE RNK END RNK
+        , SUM(QTY) QTY
         , '온라인'
   FROM  (
         SELECT  PROD_CD
                 , SUM(SALES_QTY) QTY